google/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

   </li>
 </ul>

 Progressive Web Apps also aren't unique to Chrome for Android.
-Below we can see the [Pokedex](https://pokedex.org) Progressive Web App working in Firefox for Android (Beta) with early Add to Homescreen and Service Worker caching features running just fine.
+Below we can see the [Pokedex](https://pokedex.org) Progressive Web App working in Firefox for Android (Beta) with early Add to home screen and service worker caching features running just fine.

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-ff-@1x.jpg" alt="Progressive web apps working in Firefox for Android"/>